hitwonder/QuickEats/README.md

 - Cart functionality
 - Geo-location Integration - Coming Soon

-This repository contains a modern kiosk app built with Android’s Jetpack components and Kotlin.
+This repository contains a modern QuickEats app built with Android’s Jetpack components and Kotlin.
 The application allows users to browse and purchase items through an intuitive interface while maintaining a clean and scalable architecture.
 It follows SOLID principles, uses dependency injection (Hilt), and includes unit testing for critical parts of the logic.

 ### Features